 This past year due to the generosity of our donors, The Mike Epplen Philanthropic Fund donated $2,500 to help continue the mission of Faith Community Pharmacy.

 The Catholic Schools of the Diocese of Covington are committed to offering our children a quality education founded on Gospel values while promoting academic excellence and creative thinking in a safe and nurturing environment.
 When the time comes to step out beyond the doors of our schools, our hope is to have instilled in each student the ability and determination to be spiritually, intellectually, physically, morally, and socially adept.

 Since 1997, the Alliance for Catholic Urban Education (ACUE) has been working with the urban community to ensure that our children within the inner-city areas of our diocese continue to have access to Catholic education.
 The six urban grade schools – Holy Cross, Holy Family, Holy Trinity, Prince of Peace, St. Anthony, and St. Augustine- are a vital ministry of the diocese and provide an exemplary Christ-centered moral and academic education to their students.

 In 2007, Bishop Foys linked the six urban elementary schools under the ACUE Consortium.
 The Consortium performs administrative and financial functions in order to prevent duplication of expenses, to produce greater efficiency, and to study and recommend best educational practices.

-Along with the four great organizations above, through the generosity of our donors, The Mike Epplen Philanthropic Fund was able to donate:
+Along with the three great organizations above, through the generosity of our donors, The Mike Epplen Philanthropic Fund was able to donate:

-Four $1,000 scholarships to senior baseball players from Covington Catholic, St. Henry, Holy Cross, Beechwood, Bellevue, Conner, Campbell County, and Oak Hills.
+Eight $1,000 scholarships to senior baseball players from Covington Catholic, St. Henry, Holy Cross, Beechwood, Bellevue, Conner, Campbell County, and Oak Hills.